Turing-Eras/api/README.md

 With Eras, you'll see your life in a whole new way.

+[Click here](https://www.youtube.com/watch?v=znibMKN77kQ&feature=youtu.be) to see a short presentation of our approach to the app's MVP.

 ## Readme Content
 - [User Interface](#user-interface)
 - [Local Setup](#local-setup)